 St Peters Lutheran College

-St Peters Lutheran College is a key example of how a short homepage can be extremely effective.
+St Peters Lutheran College is a key example of how a short homepage can be highly effective.
 The website uses a simplified navigation menu with easy access to quick links.
-We created a rotating hero image banner to showcase the College’s environment and facilities, while creating a sense of familiarity through branding elements like; student uniforms, brand colors, logos, and typefaces.
+We created a rotating hero image banner to showcase the College’s environment and facilities while creating a sense of familiarity through branding elements like; student uniforms, brand colours, logos, and typefaces.

 We also included a brief explanation about St Peter’s values and ethos on the second screen-full, highlighting the College’s key point of difference.
 When landing on this homepage, visitors are immediately persuaded to explore the Indooroopilly or Springfield campus, further simplifying the user journey and removing irrelevant information, thereby boosting visitor satisfaction.

-Our friends at Woodleigh School, on the other hand, opted for a longer website homepage, proving to be equally as effective.
+Our friends at Woodleigh School opted for a longer website homepage, proving to be equally as effective.
 Simple top navigation allows the school’s video to make an impact.
 As visitors scroll through the page, the content maintains a consistent flow that’s easy to follow and provides an understanding of Woodleigh’s best features.
 Content blocks enable visitors to easily scroll through the website and navigate to the content of interest without feeling overwhelmed by all the information provided.